rdentato/clibutl/doc/log.md

   - `void logclose(void);`
     Closes the current log files and revert back to `stderr`.
 Before closing it, the message `"LOG STOP"` is printed.
-Together with the `"LOG START"` message printed on opening the file, this is an easy way to determine how much time passed between

 ## Tracing & debugging